colabre2020/LSTM-BERT-stock-predictor/README.md

 ## Contributing

-If you want to contribute to this project, let's know.
+If you want to contribute to this project, Let's connect. email - spand14@unh.newhaven.edu

 ## Reference